Skip to main content

 Decision DNA: how did we rule on this before?

-On any post or comment, one click shows how the team has historically ruled on similar content: the dominant outcome, a consistency score, and the closest past decisions with the reasons mods gave.
-Inside a decision room it renders as a live banner: 'Team usually: REMOVE, 80% consistent, 5 similar decisions on record.'
-When outcomes tie, it shows a 'Split decision' state.
+On any post or comment, Memex shows how the team has historically ruled on similar content: the dominant outcome, a consistency score, and the closest past decisions with the reasons mods gave.
+You can pull it up three ways: straight from the mod menu on any item, live inside a Conclave room, or by pasting any phrase into the Rulebook's 'test a phrase' tool.

 The clever part is that low consistency is itself a signal.
 A 50/50 split isn't noise, it's the system telling you this is genuinely borderline and deserves a team decision rather than a lone call.
 The whole engine is local: trigram and token Jaccard similarity, batched against per-subreddit Redis with mGet.
 It works across post types, including link posts, where the domain is folded in so repeat spam and affiliate domains get recognized.
 No external API, no API key, no per-comment cost, and no ML training on Reddit data.
 It runs the instant it's installed, on a 200-member sub or a sub with millions, in any language.